canonical/charmed-5g/docs/how-to/deploy_gnbsim.md

 ## Requirements

-- Juju 3.1 or higher has been installed
+- Juju >= 3.1
-- A controller has been bootstrapped
+- A Juju controller has been bootstrapped
-- A Kubernetes cloud has been added to Juju
+- A Kubernetes cloud has been added to the Juju controller
 - Multus has been enabled for the Kubernetes cloud
-- MACVLAN interface for gNB radio subnet aris available to Kubernetes
+- MACVLAN interface for gNB radio subnet is available to Kubernetes

 ## Guide Sample Values